Kholoud731/Vodafone-Analysis-Challenge-/src/documentaion/README.md

 ## Chart Component

 This component will communicate with the store to get the school list with the list of color to add it or remove it from the canvas.
+I used Rechart as it was easier to edit the styling and passing the data to it.

 ### Install package